Low Income Spay/Neuter and Vaccine Assistance

-Spay and neuter is a healthy choice for your pet.
+Spay/neuter is a healthy choice for your pet.
 Spaying helps prevent uterine infections and breast tumors, which are malignant or cancerous in about 50 percent of dogs and 90 percent of cats.
-Neutering your male companion prevents testicular cancer and some prostate problems
+Neutering your male companion prevents testicular cancer and some prostate problems.

-Spaying or neutering your cat or dog is a simple thing, and PAWS is here to make it even easier.
-Our volunteers are on the job, educating the public about the importance of spay/neutering and helping pet owners step-by-step through our financial assistance process.
+Spaying or neutering your cat or dog is a simple thing and PAWSBINK is here to make it even easier.
+Our staff is on the job, educating the public about the importance of spay/neuter and assisting pet owners walk through our financial assistance process.

 If you’d like to spay/neuter your pet but aren’t sure where to start, call us.
 We’ll get you pointed in the right direction and offer assistance if your finances are tight.
 Let’s get started!

 Can’t afford to spay or neuter your pet?
-PAWS can help!
+PAWSBINK can help!

 To apply for financial assistance, pick up an application at: